t1rantt/Audits/README.md

 # Audits

-Past audits which has been patched.
+Personal Work.
+All audits uploaded in this repository have been notified and patched.